fx-kirin/periodical_requests_recorder/README.md

 Request result will be stored in the `record_dir` with your `output_file_format`.

-If you set up `yagmail`, error messages will be sent your address.
+If you set up `yagmail`, error messages will be sent to your address.

 `cron_expr` format is the same as [Crython](https://github.com/ahawker/crython).